drlight17/talk-electron/README.md

 # Minimum OS requirements
 MacOS 10.15 Catalina, Windows 7/2008, Linux with modern kernel version (5.x)

-# Works with Nexcloud since v.28.x.x and since Talk v.18.x
+# Works with Nextcloud since v.28.x.x and since Talk v.18.x

 # Supported settings
 All app settings are saved in the local user folder in file config.json: